anshad/betasquirrel-tasks/README.md

 8. `git status` - to see the current changes as list
 9. `git diff` - see the changes on each file
 10. `git log` - see commit history
+11. `git init` - initialize git repo on a directory

 ## Reading Tasks